andreoug/short-url-project/shorty/README.md

 Description

-A simplistic recipe of a shorten service is that: For any given URL, there is a unique short code that can be saved for any future redirection to the initial URL.
-In fact, the shortCode is periodically unique.
-Also when a viral tweet spreads in the social media ecosystem, there are at millions of shortCodes refer to the same URL.
+A simplistic recipe of a shorten service is that: For any given URL, there is a short code that can be saved for any future redirection to the initial URL.
+In fact, the shortCode can be periodically unique.
+Also there might be different shortCodes refer to the same URL.

 I built the first part of the shorten service with the periodical unique shortCode's which can be used to redirect to the initial long URL address.